 Employers are required to implement any improvements considered necessary by the risk assessment.
 The aim is to ensure that no one gets hurt or becomes ill.

 However, it is important to remember that, in identifying hazards and assessing risks, employers should only consider those which are generated by work activities.
 There is no need to consider every minor hazard or risk that we accept as part of our lives.

 The results of any Risk Assessments should be written into the Safety Statement.

-Why is it important to carry out a Risk Assessment and prepare a Safety Statement?
+Why it is important to carry out a risk assessment and prepare a safety statement?

 Employers, managers and supervisors should all ensure that workplace practices reflect the Risk Assessments and Safety Statement.
 Behaviour, the way in which everyone works, must reflect the safe working practices laid down in these documents.
 Supervisory checks and audits should be carried out to determine how well the aims set down are being achieved.
 Corrective action should be taken when required.
 Additionally, if a workplace is provided for use by others, the Safety Statement must also set out the safe work practices that are relevant to them.

 Hence, it is important to carry out a Risk Assessment and prepare a Safety Statement for: